Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Deterministic quantum dynamics using the Keldysh contour

 which can be rearranged as follows:

-This is the most general expression (under the previously stated assumptions) that describes the dynamics of an open system in contact with a Gaussian environment.
+Under the previously stated assumptions, this is the most general expression for describing the dynamics of an open system in contact with a Gaussian environment.
 Compared to other fully general expressions, such as the one derived in Ref.\cite{diosi2014gaussian}, Eq.\eqref{eq:gaussian_exact} achieves greater compactness due to the use of the Keldysh contour.
 In Appendix~\ref{app:gaussian_physical} we show that indeed we recover the result of Ref.~\cite{diosi2014gaussian} once we express Eq.~\eqref{eq:gaussian_exact} in physical-time representation.

 For the sake of generality, we extend the result to cases where the stability condition is not satisfied, i.e., when

 This scenario can be treated by introducing the shifted bath operator

 which obviously satisfies the stability condition.
 Substituting into Eq.~\eqref{eq:ordenv} and applying Wick's theorem on the product of the shifted operators, one finds